What Is an Alcohol Detox?

 There has been significant research into what happens after the initial withdrawal.
 The symptoms experienced during this stage are often referred to as PAWS (Post-Acute Withdrawal Syndrome).
 The recovering person may not always be aware of these, but loved ones tend to identify them.

-This is why the alcohol rehab programme element is so important.
+This is why the rehab programme element is so important.
 It is a great achievement to stop, but the key is developing the ability to stay sober.